Facing the Wild Man: How Wounded Boys Become Men

 The purpose of our journey into the unknown is that we fail, we fail again, and we learn.

-In this process of relinquishing blame on others and seeing that they too are broken and frail, the wild man calls deeply within, and we see we have begun on a true adult path that others have walked.
+In this process of relinquishing blame on others and seeing that they too are broken and frail, the wild man calls deeply within, and we see we have embarked on a true adult path that others have walked.

 In the fires of the dangers of life with no safety net, we see we must learn personal responsibility, discipline, and a respect of tradition in order to survive, and in this journey we are gifted discipline.